JZsheTech/OBQA/docs/dev_log/M4/M4_result.md

 • - Added the manual QA smoke-test EviQAsys/backend/tests/manual/test_m4_qa_flow.py:1, which
-    mirrors the M3 ingestion script: it ingests PDFs from --pdf-dir, embeds their elements, creates a collection + chat, then invokes run_qa_turn with configurable --question, --top- k, and --enable-image-vqa, printing the model answer and each evidence (element/page/ snippet).
+    mirrors the M3 ingestion script: it ingests PDFs from --pdf-dir, embeds their elements, creates a collection + chat, then invokes run_qa_turn with configurable --question, --top- k, --enable-image-vqa, and --enable-memory-summarizer, printing the model answer and each evidence (element/page/ snippet).
 It also supports --reset-db, --clear-uploads, --keep, and configurable embedding batch sizes so you can either clean up or retain data for inspection.
   - Re-ran python -m compileall -q EviQAsys/backend to ensure the new manual test and